gcp-terraform-workshop/terraform-workshop-labs/205-network-load-balancer-gcp/README.md

 target_pool = https://www.googleapis.com/compute/v1/projects/dazzling-mantra-271319/regions/us-east1/targetPools/group1-lb
 ```

 The `external_ip' is the public ip address of yoru new load balancer.
 In few minutes, you will be able to test it.
-However, It takes a while for the instance group to fully spin up and the startup script to execute.
+However, it takes a while for the instance group to fully spin up and the startup script to execute.

-Open a browser and navigate to your good console.
-Once logged in, head over to the Computer Engine | Instance Groups section.
+Open a browser and navigate to your GCP console.
+Once logged in, hgo to the Computer Engine | Instance Groups section.
 ![](img/Img1.png)

 Once there click on your new instance group to view the details.
 The instances will initially show a status of being 'verified'.
 You need to wait until this is complete and the console shows this: